urasinskipawel/Food-Recipes-App/README.md

 > Test the App

-If you want to test the application, please [contact me](uraspawel@gmail.com) for an API key
+If you want to test the application, please email me at: uraspawel@gmail.com for an API key

 ## Screenshots <a name="screenshots"/> 🖵